TIBCOSoftware/snappydata/docs/reference/sql_reference/truncate-table.md

 # TRUNCATE TABLE

 Remove all content from a table and return it to its initial, empty state.
-TRUNCATE TABLE clears all in-memory data for the specified table as well as any data that was persisted to SnappyData disk stores.
+TRUNCATE TABLE clears all in-memory data for the specified table as well as any data that was persisted to TIBCO ComputeDB disk stores.

 ```pre
 TRUNCATE TABLE table-name